In 2020 a California law imposes some real restrictions on your residential indoor water use

-SACRAMENTO (KUSI) – A new California law will make it illegal for Californians to shower and do a load of laundry on the same day.
-The law signed by Governor Jerry Brown will limit individuals daily water use to 55 gallons.
+SACRAMENTO (KUSI) – The 2018 law will make it tougher to shower and do laundry on the same day due to restrictions that limit water use.
+The law signed by Governor Jerry Brown will limit use now to 55 gallons a day.
+And by 2025, it drops to 52.5 gallons.

 Gov. Brown signing AB 1668 sponsored by Assemblywoman Laura Friedman (D-Glendale) and SB 606 sponsored by Senator Robert Hertzberg (D-Van Nuys), will implement strict water use limits by January 1, 2020; long-term water use efficiency standards by June 30, 2022; and manage their assigned water rationing goals beginning in 2027.